bangsaenai/bangsaenai.github.io/README.md

 ---
-layout: dark-academic
-title: Linear Algebra for AI & Control
-description: The mathematical engine behind modern predictive control.
+The mathematical engine behind modern predictive control.
 ---

 # The Math Behind The Magic